 The type of anal cancer you have depends on the type of cell the cancer started in.
-Knowing the type of anal cancer you have helps your doctor decide which treatment you need.
+Most anal cancers start in a type of cell called squamous cells.
+Other rare types include adenocarcinoma and melanoma.

 Squamous cell cancer

-This type of anal cancer starts in squamous cells which make up the lining of the anal canal.
+This type of anal cancer starts in squamous cells which make up the lining of the anal canal and anal margin.

-There are different types of non epidermoid cancers including:
+There are different types of non epidermoid cancers, which are listed below.

-- adenocarcinoma which develops from the glandular cells that produce mucus in the anal canal - this type is rare, and doctors treat it in the same way as rectal cancer
+This develops from the glandular cells that produce mucus in the anal canal.
+It is rare, and doctors treat it in the same way as rectal cancer.

-- basal cell carcinoma which is a type of skin cancer - it starts in the skin area around the anus
+This is a type of skin cancer.
+It starts in the skin area around the anus.

-- melanoma which is another type of skin cancer starting in skin cells called melanin - doctors treat this type in the same way as melanomas
+This is another type of skin cancer, it is very rare.
+It starts in skin cells called melanocytes.
+Doctors treat this type of anal cancer in the same way as melanomas.

 - small cell cancers